QuBenhao/LeetCode/problems/problems_3550/problem.md

-# 100668.
-Smallest Index With Digit Sum Equal to Index
+# 3550.
+Smallest Index With Digit Sum Equal to Index [Rating: 1200.19]

 <p>You are given an integer array <code>nums</code>.</p>